yomidevs/local-audio-yomichan/README.md

 1. If you do not have internet access, you can still add audio to your cards.

-1. Compared to standard Yomichan, this does improve coverage because it adds the Forvo and NHK 2016 source.
+1. Compared to standard Yomichan, this improves coverage because it adds various sources not covered by Yomichan, such as Forvo, NHK 2016, and Shinmeikai 8.

 </details>